OOSSGL/heytest/README.md

 # URLs
 Those are the urls to use the REST GET services of each algorithm

-- ¿Cuántos Domingos?<br/>
+- ¿Cuántos Domingos?
 http://127.0.0.1:8000/prueba/domingos

-- Derivar Contraseña (Ethical Hacking)<br/>
+- Derivar Contraseña (Ethical Hacking)
 http://127.0.0.1:8000/prueba/password

-- Números de Fibonacci Pan-digitales:
+- Números de Fibonacci Pan-digitales
-I made two versions, one that is the fastest one: http://127.0.0.1:8000/prueba/fibopan_faster
+I made two versions, one that is the fastest one:
+http://127.0.0.1:8000/prueba/fibopan_faster
-And a second one that is slower but shows in console the full fibonacci number: http://127.0.0.1:8000/prueba/fibopan_full
+And a second one that is slower but shows in console the full fibonacci number:
+http://127.0.0.1:8000/prueba/fibopan_full

 - Triángulo de Pascal